The Property is centrally located amid key transportation routes, attractions, and businesses.

 Some of America's most popular professional sports teams call the Dallas region home, including the Dallas Cowboys in the NFL, the Dallas Mavericks in the NBA, the Dallas Wings in the WNBA, and the Texas Rangers in the MLB.

 - The U.S. office market is projected to experience moderate increases in vacancy due to weaker market fundamentals.
 Regardless, the strong economic underpinnings have fostered a healthy office market in Dallas.

-- Annually, the Dallas market has absorbed 6.5 million SF, just above the historical average.
-Construction activity remains robust, with 7.5 million SF delivered and around 8.2 million SF currently under construction.
+- Annually, the Dallas market has absorbed - 1.9 million SF.
+Construction activity remains robust, with 5.7 million SF delivered last year and 7.2 million SF currently under construction.
 Even with current levels of development, vacancies should remain stable due to a significant portion of new space being pre-leased.